 From the 1st of June we will start again with our tours in Amsterdam’s Red Light District.
 This means from that date you can book tours again for all of our tours.
 To ensure everyone’s safety and health during the period the COVID-19 crisis is among us, we have taken several safety measures for our tours to ensure safety for both our guests as well as our tour guides in correspondence with the advice and rules of the Dutch government regarding the COVID-19 virus.
 These rules are as followed:

-- If you feel sick or are feeling any of the symptoms of the COVID-19 virus, stay inside.
+- Wear a face mask for the complete duration of the tour - If you feel sick or are feeling any of the symptoms of the COVID-19 virus, stay inside.

 - If you start feeling any symptoms during the tour, leave the tour immediately and head back.

 - Keep 1,5 meter distance during the tour with others who are not part of your own household. - Do not shake hands and sneeze or cough in your elbows.